You are here

 Asian, Asian American

-A person whose origins are in any of the original populations of the Far East, Southeast Asia, or the Indian subcontinent, including, for example, Cambodia, China, Bangladesh, India, Japan, Korea, Malaysia, Pakistan, the Philippines, Thailand, and Vietnam.
+A person whose origins are in any of the original populations of Central or East Asia, or South Asia, including, for example, Cambodia, China, Bangladesh, India, Japan, Korea, Malaysia, Pakistan, the Philippines, Thailand, and Vietnam.
 Do not use the word oriental.

 Use specific terms whenever possible.
 If race is pertinent to the story, ask your source for their preference on what term(s) to use.
 Do not hyphenate Asian American or other dual-heritage terms.